GeospatialResearch/Digital-Twins/paper/paper.md

 few decades [@collins2018; @serrao-neumann2024; @McDermott2022].
 Effective communication and management of flood risks are critical in mitigating flood impacts, and planning must take these growing risks into account.

-Currently, the challenges for flood risk management and mitigation lie in the substantial amounts of spatial data related to infrastructure and the environment.
+Currently, a major challenge for flood risk management and mitigation is managing the substantial amounts of spatial data related to infrastructure and the environment.
 Acquiring and processing these data in a timely manner becomes a formidable task when entrusted to individuals or small teams, particularly challenging when the information needs to be quickly compiled for rapid decision-making, resulting in high costs for developing suitable risk assessments or